eclipse-theia/theia-website/src/docs/index.md

 The first step is to define a custom product based on Theia.
 Please check out the guide on [how to build your own IDE or tool based on Theia](/docs/composing_applications/).
 Subsequently, you might want to extend this product with your own feature for which you can use the [available extension mechanisms of Theia](/docs/extensions/).

+## AI-Native Development with Theia

+Theia provides comprehensive, native support for AI across two key dimensions:

+### 1. Theia AI Platform - Build Custom AI-Native Tools

+[Theia AI](/theia-ai) is an open framework integrated into the Theia Platform that enables you to build custom, AI-native tools and IDEs with complete control over the user experience, AI agents, language models, and data integrations.
+Whether you need domain-specific AI agents, custom chat interfaces, or seamless integration with your existing tool ecosystem, Theia AI provides the flexibility to create tailored AI solutions that fit your exact requirements.

+### 2. AI-Powered Theia IDE - Ready-to-Use AI Coding

+The [Theia IDE](/) comes with extensive AI coding support built on Theia AI, offering a transparent and open alternative to proprietary AI development tools.
+With the AI-native Theia IDE, you get powerful AI coding assistance while maintaining full control over your development workflow and data.

 ## Frequently Asked Questions

 If you are unsure what Theia is, how it compares to other technologies or how to migrate Eclipse-based tools to it, please have a look at [Theia FAQ](/docs/faq/).